-Slaughtneil reach hurling final
+Rogers stars for Slaughtneil after bug

-Ulster Club SHC: Slaughtneil overpower Dunloy to set up decider with Ballycran
+Ulster Club SHC: Brendan Rogers overcomes sickness to inspire Slaughtneil win over Dunloy

 Last updated on .From the section Gaelic Games

-Brendan Rogers hit 1-3 in the third quarter to drive Derry champions Slaughtneil to another Ulster Club Hurling Final with a 1-18 to 0-14 win over Dunloy at the Athletic Grounds.
+Brendan Rogers overcame sickness to hit 1-4 and seal Slaughtneil's place in another Ulster Club SHC final after a deserved 1-18 to 0-14 win over Dunloy.

-Aided by five Cormac O'Doherty frees, the wind-assisted Emmet's to led 0-9 to 0-6 at half time.
+Aided by five Cormac O'Doherty frees, the wind-assisted Emmet's led 0-9 to 0-6 at half time at the Athletic Grounds.

 That advantage was stretched to seven by the end of the third quarter after a brilliant scoring burst from Rogers.

+"He didn't train with us this week, he had a bad vomiting bug which had left him quite weak on Thursday and Friday, but Brendan's a superb athlete, he looks after himself well.

+"I thought he was slow getting into the game, I was being super critical of him, but we moved him into midfield and asked him to get on ball and run at them and he delivered, he was absolutely superb, as was nearly every other man on the pitch."

-When the sides met in the 2019 final, Slaughtneil simply proved too strong as they ran out eight-point winners, but there had been concerns over the talismanic O'Doherty's fitness in the build-up to Sunday's game having suffered a shoulder injury in the county final win over Kevin Lynch's Dungiven in October.
+When the sides met in the 2019 final, Slaughtneil simply proved too strong as they ran out eight-point winners, but there had been concerns over captain O'Doherty's fitness in the build-up to Sunday's game after he suffered a shoulder injury in the county final win over Kevin Lynch's Dungiven in October.

-But O'Doherty managed to make a full recovery and typically played a key role as he split the posts from placed balls on five occasions to help Slaughtneil lead by three at the break.
+But, like Rogers, O'Doherty made a full recovery and typically played a key role as he split the posts from placed balls on five occasions to help Slaughtneil lead by three at the break.

 That came after a relatively sluggish start by the Derry side with captain Paul Shiels and Keelan Molloy raising early white flags to get Dunloy up and running.